← All posts

 328, 328.
 Can you respond to the area of number 9, Wayside Road?
 Caller says she lives in the neighborhood.
 She believes that's the house she's speaking of, but she states there's multiple cars parked in the driveway that's starting to block the sidewalk.
 She'd like to have someone speak to them.

 How do I know?
-I've been on working on the real solution - creating a custom Whisper model that has the geographical and domain context built in.
+I've been working on the real solution - creating a custom Whisper model that has the geographical and domain context built in.
 To create this model I captured 100 hours of real scanner traffic from the channels I monitor.
-I used all the techniques above to get as good a translation as I could get before doing the tedious task of reviewing all 100 hours of audio and providing a human-verified translation.
+I used all the techniques above to get as good a transcription as I could get before doing the tedious task of reviewing all 100 hours of audio and providing a human-verified transcription.

 I have generated about 10 hours of verified text so far.
-Having the pre-translated text has been a time saver.
-I wrote a small utilty program that lets me pick the most accurate translation as a starting point, so I only need to make small edits for most transmissions.
-The plan is to translate the first 25 hours, then build the custom model and do some testing to make sure the effort is worth the payoff.
+Having the pre-transcribed text has been a time saver.
+I wrote a small utility program that lets me pick the most accurate transcription as a starting point, so I only need to make small edits for most transmissions.
+The plan is to transcribe the first 25 hours, then build the custom model and do some testing to make sure the effort is worth the payoff.

 I'll have more details on how to train a custom Whisper AI model in a future post.